ajansenn/BRUVNet/README.md

 ## Label format and metadata

 Annotations and labels are in [COCO](https://cocodataset.org/#home) format.
-We provide a jupyter notebook in the notebooks folder, VOTT-COCO, to convert images labelled in VoTT to COCO format.
+We provide a jupyter notebook in the notebooks folder, VOTT-COCO, to convert images labelled in VoTT to BRUVNet-COCO format.
 Attributions to contributors and associated metadata detailing the imagery location, collection time, habitat and wether it's from freshwater or marine systems is allocated to allow subsetting of the dataset for model training.

 An example of metadata when uploading labelled datasets to BRUVNet Master.